What is Pinene and what does this cannabis terpene do?Bailey RahnApril 2, 2015

 Pinene is an aromatic compound commonly found in cannabis that smells a lot like–you guessed it–a forest of pine trees.
 But pinene may bring more to a strain’s experience than just flavor.

-Terpenes like pinene are fragrant oils secreted in marijuana trichomes, and while they originally developed as an adaptive protection against predators, these compounds offer us humans a variety of benefits.
+Terpenes like pinene are fragrant oils secreted in cannabis trichomes, and while they originally developed as an adaptive protection against predators, these compounds offer us humans a variety of potential benefits.
 And, fun fact: pinene can also be found in conifer trees, orange peels, turpentine, pine needles, rosemary, dill, basil, and parsley.

 Just as different cannabinoids have different effects, so do terpenes.
 These unique attributes contribute to the overall composition of a strain, adding a dimension to each one’s “personality.”
 Though research is still substantiating pinene’s effects and benefits, the following uses are currently being investigated:

 - Pain relief

 - May help combat short-term memory impairment associated with THC